Input estimation from discrete workload observations in a L\'evy-driven storage system: Introduction

 \section{Introduction}

 To optimally design and control queueing systems, it is of crucial importance to have reliable estimates of model primitives.
-One important class of such systems is formed by so called {\it L\'evy-driven queues}, see e.g. \cite{dm2015}, which can be regarded as L\'evy processes on which the Skorokhod map is imposed (or, equivalently, L\'evy processes reflected at $0$).
+One important class of such systems is formed by so called {\it L\'evy-driven queues}, see e.g.\ \cite{dm2015}, which can be regarded as L\'evy processes on which the Skorokhod map is imposed (or, equivalently, L\'evy processes reflected at $0$).
 A L\'evy process is uniquely characterized by its Lévy exponent, a function that captures a full probabilistic description of the process dynamics.
-This paper deals with estimation of the L\'evy exponent from equidistant observations of the reflected process.
-Within the broad class of L\'evy-driven queues, we focus on storage systems whose input is a non-decreasing Lévy process.
+This paper deals with estimation of the characteristic L\'evy exponent from equidistant observations of the reflected process.
+We focus on storage systems whose input is a non-decreasing Lévy process.
 A special case of the last type of systems is the classical M/G/1 queue, where the driving L\'evy process is a compound Poisson process.

-When it comes to estimation of model primitives in the setting of L\'evy-driven queues, a main complication is that in many situations one cannot observe the queue’s input process (in the concrete case of the M/G/1 queue: the individual interarrival times and service requirements); instead, one often only has discrete equidistant observations of the associated workload process.
+When it comes to estimation of model primitives in a queueing system, a main complication is that in many situations one cannot observe the queue’s input process (in the concrete case of the M/G/1 queue: the individual interarrival times and service requirements); instead, one often only has discrete equidistant observations of the associated workload process.
 The challenge lies in developing sound techniques to statistically estimate, based on these workload observations, the L\'evy exponent corresponding the system's input process.
-This type of inverse problem is not straightforward because densities are unavailable, impeding the use of conventional maximum likelihood procedures. \cite{rbm2019} constructed a method of moments estimator for the L\'evy exponent of the input process by sampling the workload according to an independent Poisson process.
+This type of inverse problem is challenging as densities are unavailable, impeding the use of conventional maximum likelihood procedures.
+In \cite{rbm2019} a method of moments estimator was constructed for the L\'evy exponent of the input process by sampling the workload according to an independent Poisson process.
 The advantage of so-called Poisson sampling is that the distribution of the workload after an exponentially distributed time conditional on an initial workload is known, in terms of the Laplace-Stieltjes transform (LST).
-This paper shows that the Poisson sampling framework can be leveraged to construct estimators for the L\'evy exponent even when the sampling times are deterministic and not random.
+This paper shows that the Poisson sampling framework can be leveraged to construct estimators for the L\'evy exponent even when the sampling times are deterministic (rather than Poisson).

-\subsubsection{Approach and main contributions}
+\subsection{Approach and main contributions}